-This year marks the 125th anniversary of Swinton Moorside Cricket Club and we marked that milestone by winning the Bolton & District Cricket Association on the final Saturday of an amazing season.
+Last year marked the 125th anniversary of Swinton Moorside Cricket Club and we celebrated that milestone by winning the Bolton & District Cricket Association on the final Saturday of an amazing season.

 The club, originally known as Swinton Methodist's Cricket Club started playing cricket in Swinton in 1890.

 We currently have three senior teams.
-The First Team are the current Bolton & District Champions.
-The Second team finished third in the league this year.
-The thirds came a very close second in Division 3 of the North Manchester Cricket League.
+In 2015 the First Team became the Bolton & District Champions.
+The Second team finished third in the league last year.
+The thirds came a very close second in Division 3 of the North Manchester Cricket League in 2015.

 The club runs a vibrant junior section with sides at under 9, 11, 13, and 15 age groups.
 The club is committed to the development of cricket in the area, being an active member of Salford Youth Cricket Development group.
 All our coaches are ECB qualified and each year we actively seek to increase the number of internal coaches.
 The club actively seeks to integrate junior players into the senior sides.